 1. Assemble the tree

-From time to time, step back from the tree and have a good look to make sure there are no big gaps between the branches or sections that still need shaping.
+Finished?
+Cast one last eye over the tree to make sure there aren’t any big gaps between branches or scrunched up sections that need fixing.

 Was this guide useful?